INSIDE: Visit Tokyo Character Street – an alleyway of shops full of Japanese cartoon character toys.

 Character street in Tokyo station is a must visit, no matter your age.

-Looking for MORE SUPER DOOPER FUN things to do in TOKYO with kids?
+Looking for places to shop in Tokyo with kids?